[Update 2022 Feb]

 // using the FREE variadic macro FREE ( slave[0], slave[1], slave[2], slave[3], slave[4], slave[5], slave[6], slave[7], slave[8], NULL /* do not ever forget NULL as the last argument! */ ); |

-But what about this annoying little comment we keep on dragging around?
+But what about this annoying little comment we keep on dragging?

 /* do not ever forget NULL as the last argument!